-- While the Ice Box is from the comics, its depiction as a high-security prison where mutants are given power-inhibiting Slave Collars make it resemble the island prison of Genosha.
+- While the Ice Box does exist in the comics, its depiction here as a high-security prison where mutants are given power-inhibiting Slave Collars make it resemble the island prison of Genosha.

-- Fans of the comic know who's coming if Black Tom Cassidy's around, as he was a long-time partner-in-crime with Juggernaut, especially in the cartoon.
+- Fans of the comic will know who the Ice Box's monster is if Black Tom Cassidy's around, as he was a long-time partner-in-crime with Juggernaut, especially in the cartoon.

 - Deadpool's sympathy for Russell comes from having an extremely abusive dad, which played a big role in flashbacks in Wolverine vs. Deadpool.

 - On top of Dopinder's taxi is an advert for Alpha Flight; here an airline company, in the comics Canada's premier superhero team.